Building hope brick by brick – Christine's story

 A special gift

-This spring, you can support our Oak Cancer Centre appeal by purchasing your own sun-flowering brick and tulip bundle.
+You can support our Oak Cancer Centre appeal by purchasing your own sun-flowering brick and seasonal flower bundle.
 M&S will donate £5 from each sale to the appeal.